-Like other polygamists groups, Jeffs continues to believe some of the racist teachings of past LDS leaders regarding those of African heritage.
-For example, he believes, as did third Mormon President John Taylor, that the “Seed of Cain” was allowed to pass through the Flood, “because it was necessary that the devil should have a representation upon the earth as well as God.”
-The Eldorado Success newspaper has posted several clips of Jeffs reciting the teachings of Mormon leaders – leaders still revered by Latter-day Saints to this day.
+Like other polygamist group leaders, Jeffs held to one of the racist teachings of past LDS leaders regarding those of African heritage.
+For example, he believed, as did third President John Taylor, that the “Seed of Cain” was allowed to pass through the Flood “because it was necessary that the devil should have a representation upon the earth as well as God.”
+The Eldorado Success newspaper has posted several clips of Jeffs reciting the teachings of Mormon leaders.

 Polygamy in such a closed society as the FLDS becomes difficult given the equally proportioned number of females to males.
-This has led to the expulsion of young males who are deemed by older men as competition for the remaining females.
+This led to the expulsion of young males who are deemed by older men as competition for the remaining females.
 Called “Lost Boys,” these young men were forced to leave the FLDS community.
 According to the Guardian newspaper:

 Up to 1,000 teenage boys have been separated from their parents and thrown out of their communities by a polygamous sect to make more young women available for older men, Utah officials claim.
 Many of these “Lost Boys”, some as young as 13, have simply been dumped on the side of the road in Arizona and Utah, by the leaders of the Fundamentalist Church of Jesus Christ of Latter-day (sic) Saints (FLDS), and told they will never see their families again or go to heaven.

 Jeffs became the center of a huge manhunt and was added to the FBI’s Ten Most Wanted list in May 2006.
 Charged for arranging marriages of underage girls to older men, a $100,000 reward was offered for information leading to his capture.
 After eluding officials for 15 months he was arrested outside of Las Vegas, Nevada on August 26, 2006 as he traveled in a red 2007 Cadillac Escalade with one of his wives (Naomi) and a brother (Isaac).
 Jeffs was wearing cargo shorts and a white, short-sleeved T-shirt.
 Naomi was wearing jeans and a pink T-shirt, clothing deemed forbidden to all other members of the FLDS Church.